konradha/konradha.github.io/content/posts/balltrees.md

 Due to the recursion it looks difficult to imagine how we can adapt this for an embarrassingly parallel procedure.
 The word "perfect" however allows us to really push the frontier: We can lay out the recursion as we know EXACTLY how many points there are.
 Sure, there might be divergences in execution and lots of function or kernel calls which make our lives difficult.
-But let's see hwo we can implement this as well.
+But let's see how we can implement this as well.

 We will use Triton.
 Triton does not need an introduction.
 Spearheaded by OpenAI, it is one way to max your FLOPs for the architectures you have at hand.